CIML-bioinformatic/JPGlab_LysoDC/README.md

         ├── cell_cluster_mapping.tsv             # The association of cells to clusters
         └── JPGlab_LysoDC_QuinaryAnalysis.html   # The analysis report

+---

 ### Run step 6

 #### Goal
 This step aims to produce a more focus analysis of the RNA velocity.
 Cells analyzed in the previous step as contamination or not suitale for analysis thanks to the marker genes of the cluster they are part of are eliminated, providing a clearer view of the serached processes.
+In this step, we concentrate on the velocyto output analysis, looking in details at some key genes, trying several combination of Velocyto parameters to make the mapping of relative velocyto of cells on the t-SNE embedding clearer.

 #### Input
 This step use input from previous analysis.
 Here is a tree presentation of the content of the folder $WORKING_DIR/data/step6 as it should be before the execution of the analysis.